SharePoint: Web applications

 Web applications (WAs) are top-level containers for content in a SharePoint farm.
 A web application is associated primarily with IIS configuration.
 A web application consists of a set of access mappings or URLs defined in the SharePoint central management console, which are replicated by SharePoint across every IIS Instance (e.g. Web Application Servers) configured in the farm.

+Service applications

+Service applications provide granular pieces of SharePoint functionality to other web and service applications in the farm.
+Examples of service applications include the User Profile Sync service, and the Search Indexing service.
+A service application can be turned off, exist on one server, or be load-balanced across many servers in a farm.
+Service Applications are designed to have independent functionality and independent security scopes.

 Site collections

 A site collection is a hierarchical group of 'SharePoint Sites'.
 Each web application must have at least one site collection.
 Site collections share common properties (detailed here), common subscriptions to service applications, and can be configured with unique host names.
 A site collection may have a distinct content databases, or may share a content database with other site collections in the same web application.

-Service applications

-Service applications provide granular pieces of SharePoint functionality to other web and service applications in the farm.
-Examples of service applications include the User Profile Sync service, and the Search Indexing service.
-A service application can be turned off, exist on one server, or be load-balanced across many servers in a farm.
-Service Applications are designed to have independent functionality and independent security scopes.